* indicates a required field.

-* Off Campus Speaker's Company / Non-Profit / Affiliation:
+* Off Campus Speaker's Affiliation (Company / Non-Profit):

 * Name of the Speaker(s):

-*What topic will the speaker be presenting on? (please be as detailed as possible):
+*What topic will the speaker be presenting on? (please be specific):

 I have reviewed the Guest Speaker Policy.*

 Co-Sponsorship Policy (Subchapter 13–300, Sec.
-13–304): Student organization are only permitted to co-sponsor on campus programs and events with other registered student, faculty or staff organizations or with university academic or administrative units.
-Student organization's may NOT cosponsor on-campus programs or events with off-campus persons or organizations.
+13–304): Student organizations are only permitted to co-sponsor on-campus programs and events with other registered student, faculty or staff organizations or with university academic or administrative units.
+Student organizations may NOT cosponsor on-campus programs or events with off-campus persons or organizations.
 Prohibited co-sponsorships include events that depend on an off-campus person or organization for planning, staffing, or management of the event, a student organization reserving space on campus for the use by an off-camps person or organization, and events that benefit an off-campus person or organization (except for the solicitation of 501(3)(c) nonprofit organizations).
-Student organization s seeking financial support or donations from an off campus entity are encouraged to consult with Student Activities to avoid policy violation's.
+Student organizations seeking financial support or donations from an off-campus entity are encouraged to consult with Student Activities to avoid policy violation's.
 Additional co-sponsorship policy information can be found at http://deanofstudents.utexas.edu/sa/policiesinstrules.php#cospon.